collaborative-robotics/collaborative-robotics.github.io/surgical-robotics-challenge/challenge-3.md

 The evaluation metric will be the same as [Challenge 2](./challenge-2.md); specifically, all entries that meet the specified accuracy thresholds will be ranked based on completion time.
+Time will be measured from when the user script is started until the task completion message is received.